ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

 ## Deploying cert-manager

 At the time of writing this, there is no official Kustomize way for deploying cert-manager.
-The closest method is by applying a YAML manifest, but you can build your own Kustomize procedure with it (as you've done for the `metrics-server` deployment in the [previous **G028** guide](G028%20-%20K3s%20cluster%20setup%2011%20~%20Deploying%20the%20metrics-server%20service.md#deployment-of-metrics-server)).
+The closest method is by applying a YAML manifest, but you can build your own Kustomize procedure with it (as you have done for the `metrics-server` deployment in the [previous **G028** guide](G028%20-%20K3s%20cluster%20setup%2011%20~%20Deploying%20the%20metrics-server%20service.md#deployment-of-metrics-server)).

 1. In your `kubectl` client system, create a folder structure for the cert-manager deployment project: